d0tTino/TaskCascadence/README.md

 This repository lays the groundwork for the Python package implementation.

+## Temporal Integration

+The :mod:`task_cascadence.temporal` module wraps the ``temporalio`` client.
+Schedulers can use this backend to execute workflows remotely and replay workflow histories for debugging purposes.

 ## Command Line Usage

 After installing the package in an environment with ``typer`` available, the